devcomfort/books/books/global_issues/libs/intro.md

 If you have a simple question, you can also call me at [010-2867-0341](tel:01028670341).
 If I don't answer, please send me a text.
 I'm also on _What's App_ and _KakaoTalk_.

 <font color="red">
-Note: I grenerally have my phone off or on <b>"Do Not Distrub"</b> mode from 10:00 PM to 9:00 AM.
+Note: I generally have my phone off or on <b>"Do Not Distrub"</b> mode from 10:00 PM to 9:00 AM.
 If you call or text too late or too early, I probably won't answer your message very quickly.
 Please plan ahead if you have questions about homework, quizzes, tests, etc.
 </font>

 ## Materials Informations